JayeMcC/DockerDevEnvironment/README.md

 2. **Open the development environment repository in Visual Studio Code**: code .

+3. Enable filesharing of your projects directory in docker For WSL that means:
+- Settings -> General -> Use the WSL 2 based engine
+- Settings -> Resources -> WSL2 integration -> Enable integration with additional distros: -> Your distro is checked

 3. **Start the Docker container in VSCode**:
    - After opening the project in Visual Studio Code, you should see a prompt to reopen the folder in a container.
 If you don't see this prompt, you can manually do this by pressing `F1`, typing `Remote-Containers: Reopen in Container`, and selecting it.
    - VSCode will build the Docker image using the `Dockerfile` and create a container with the environment specified in the `devcontainer.json` file.